 Standard Bank’s Africa-China trade corridor links Africa and China in world’s next big growth partnership

-Standard Bank and ICBC celebrated 10 years of partnership
+Standard Bank and ICBC celebrated 10 years of partnership by bringing African exporters to CIIE

 Over the past decade China’s trade with Africa increased from USD 100 billion in 2007 to USD 230 billion by the end of 2017.
 While much of this trade has been dominated by Chinese exports, the inaugural China International Import Expo (CIIE) held in Shanghai from 5 – 9 November 2019 marked the practical expression of China’s intention to change the content and balance of its trade with Africa.